lnhutnam/lnhutnam.github.io/content/teaching.md

 > Grading and preparing final projects and lab homework materials for students.

 Introduction to Information Technology
 > Undergraduate course, *University of Science, Vietnam National University - Ho Chi Minh City*, Department of Computer Science, Faculty of Information Technology, 2022

 > Grading and preparing final projects and lab homework materials for students.

+Introduction to Programming 1
+> Undergraduate course, *University of Science, Vietnam National University - Ho Chi Minh City*, Department of Computer Science, Faculty of Information Technology, 2022

+> Grading and preparing final projects and lab homework materials for students.